Pre-College

 +1 646-665-1861 precollege@sia.edu

-Journey through the history of art: explore masterpieces of art and architecture from antiquity to the present day, using New York City as your campus.
+Journey through the history of art: explore masterpieces of art and architecture from antiquity to the present day with New York City as your campus.

 Highlights